tetcoin/ink-docs/docs/macros-attributes/chain-extension.md

-Usually the chain extension definition using this proc. macro is provided by the author of the chain extension in a separate crate. ink! smart contracts using this chain extension simply depend on this crate and use its associated environment definition in order to make use of the methods provided by the chain extension.
+Usually the chain extension definition using this proc. macro is provided by the author of the chain extension in a separate crate. pro! smart contracts using this chain extension simply depend on this crate and use its associated environment definition in order to make use of the methods provided by the chain extension.